ethersphere/swarm-guide/contents/usage/mru.rst

-Mutable Resource Updates
+Feeds
 ========================

 .. note::
-Mutable Resource Updates is a highly experimental feature, available from Swarm POC3.
+Feeds, previously known as *Mutable resource Updates*,is a experimental feature, available from Swarm POC3.
 It is under active development, so expect things to change.

 We have previously learned in this guide that when we make changes in data in Swarm, the hash returned when we upload that data will change in totally unpredictable ways.
-With *Mutable Resource Updates*, Swarm provides a built-in way of keeping a persistent identifier to changing data.
+With *Feeds*, Swarm provides a built-in way of keeping a persistent identifier to changing data.

 The usual way of keeping the same pointer to changing data is using the Ethereum Name Service ``ENS``.
 However, ``ENS`` is an on-chain feature, which limits functionality in some areas: